astropy/reproject/docs/healpix.rst

 HEALPIX images
 **************

+.. note:: Because the functions presented below use healpy, which is licensed
+          under the GPLv2, any package using these funtions has to (for now) abide with the GPLv2 rather than the BSD license.

 Images can also be stored using the HEALPIX representation, and the *reproject* package includes two functions, :func:`~reproject.reproject_from_healpix` and